toscasterre/thesis-forecasting/body/05-time_series_analysis.md

 plt.show()
 ```

 The results are remarkable: the seasonal component captures a great deal of variance - yet not all of it.
-The solution might be to employ a multiplicative decomposition - which cannot directly be attained by the STL decompositiona and will require us to go through taking logs of the data.
+The solution might be to employ a multiplicative decomposition - which cannot directly be attained by the STL decompositions and will require us to go through taking logs of the data.

 ```{code-cell} ipython3
 stl_log_decomposition = STL(daily_outflow.apply(np.log), period=7).fit()